Ropes & Gray has expanded in every measurable way in the

 Malt-who founded the firm's private equity group-Ropes & Gray

-impressive financial services and mutual fund practice.
+impressive financial services and asset management practices.
 The

-firm is

-equity clients include many of the world's largest
+firm's private equity clients include many of the world's largest

 private equity firms, including Audax Group, Bain Capital,

 Berkshire Partners, KarpReilly, HIG Capital, TPG Capital, Thomas H.

-Lee Partners, TSG Consumer Partners, Silver Lake Partners and Welsh, Carson, Anderson
+Lee Partners, TSG Consumer Partners, Silver Lake Partners, and

 Pro Bono Pros